fRedelaar/cada/README.md

 This repository contains code for the Social Network Analysis for Computer Scientists (SNACS) 2023/2024 project at Leiden University.
 For this project, we have used the CADA algorithm [1] to detect node anomalies in labelled real world networks.
 The CADA algorithm uses two out-of-the-box community detection algorithms, namely Louvain [2], and Infomap [3].
 For this project, we have forked the CADA algorithm and we have implemented a third and fourth out-of-the-box community detection algorithm, namely the Label Propagation algorithm (LPA) [4, 5], and the Leiden algorithm [6].
+Furthermore, we have used all CADA variants (Louvain, Infomap, LPA, Leiden) on labelled real-world datasets [7] found in the data directory in this repository.

 The code in this repository is based on the code from the original CADA repository, which can be found [here](https://github.com/thomashelling/cada).